Lalao Ravalomanana

-Neny Lalao Rakotonirainy Ravalomanana (born 1953) is a Malagasy businesswoman and politician.
-When her husband, Marc Ravalomanana, was President of Madagascar from 2002 to 2009, she was First Lady of Madagascar.
+Neny Lalao Rakotonirainy Ravalomanana (born 1953) is a Malagasy businesswoman and politician who served as the First Lady of Madagascar from 2002 to 2009, when her husband, Marc Ravalomanana, was president.

-Ravalomanana was born Lalao Harivelo Rakotonirainy in Antananarivo.
+Ravalomanana was born Lalao Harivelo Rakotonirainy in Antananarivo, French Madagascar.
 She married Marc Ravalomanana in 1974 at a ceremony held in Imerikasinina.
 The couple have four children: Josoa, Tojo, Sarah, and Maika.

-In April 2013, Lalao Ravalomanana put herself forward to run in the 2013 presidential election, an election in which her husband was barred from standing.
-However, Ravalomanana, who had recently returned from exile in South Africa where she lived with her husband, was barred from running for not having lived in Madagascar for 6 months before the poll Ravalomanana then publicly endorsed medical doctor and politician Jean Louis Robinson from Antananarivo.
+In April 2013, Lalao Ravalomanana put herself forward to run in the 2013 presidential election, an election in which her husband was barred from running.
+However, Ravalomanana, who had recently returned from exile in South Africa where she lived with her husband, was barred from running for not having lived in Madagascar for 6 months before the poll.
+Ravalomanana then publicly endorsed medical doctor and politician Jean Louis Robinson from Antananarivo.

 From October 2015 to January 2020 Lalao Ravalomanana served as Mayor of Antananarivo.